sts10/linux-notes-mdbook/src/welcome.md

 ### Publishing the mdbook to the GitHub Page:

-The `book.toml` file in [the mdbook source repo](https://github.com/sts10/linux-notes-mdbook) specifies that the mdbook builds to `../sts10.github.io/linux-book` (via the `mbdook build` command).
-So when you set this up you need those two directories in the same parent directory.

-Once set up, you can run a publish:

-1. In the mdbook source repo, run `mdbook build`
-2. In the `sts10.github.io` Jekyll site repo, add and commit the Git changes and run `git push origin master`
-## How this book is set up

-This is an [mdbook](https://github.com/rust-lang-nursery/mdBook).
-The book's source files live in [this GitHub repo](https://github.com/sts10/linux-notes-mdbook).
-The GitHub repo of my Jekyll website/blog, which is one place where this book is published, is [here](https://github.com/sts10/sts10.github.io).

-### Publishing the mdbook to the GitHub Page:

-The `book.toml` file in [the mdbook source repo](https://github.com/sts10/linux-notes-mdbook) specifies that the mdbook builds to `../sts10.github.io/linux-book` (via the `mbdook build` command).
+The `book.toml` file in [the mdbook source repo](https://github.com/sts10/linux-notes-mdbook) specifies that the mdbook builds to `../sts10.github.io/docs` (via the `mbdook build` command).
 So when you set this up you need those two directories in the same parent directory.

 Once set up, you can run a publish: